As lush green grass can grow easily from seeds in empty lawns or yards, they make a great ground cover for gardens for sports, recreation, and decor.

 2. Seed Quality

-Any seasoned gardener would recommend you buy high-priced but bargain seeds with a lower germination rate.
+Any seasoned gardener would recommend buying high-priced bargain seeds with a lower germination rate.

-Using low-quality grass seeds means you will often have to apply more seeds per square foot to get thick, lush grass like high-quality grass seeds.
+Using low-quality grass seeds means applying more seeds per square foot to get thick, lush grass like high-quality grass seeds.

 In addition, low-quality seeds will yield patchy grass that will look uneven.

 Here are some tricks to ensure you get high-quality grass seeds.

 - Go for the highest-priced seed with the certified label.